Logan Dooley: Competition

-Dooley’s victory in a 2009 World Cup event in Ostend, Belgium, was the first ever World Cup victory by an American.
+Dooley's victory in a 2009 World Cup event in Ostend, Belgium, was the first ever World Cup victory by an American.
 In 2010, Dooley and his partner, Steven Gluckstein earned the first gold medal for the United States at a World Championship event by winning the synchronised trampoline title.
 They took top honours for the seven-event series based on their performances in the event at the World Cup in Albacete, Spain, the Nissen Cup in Davos, Switzerland and the World Cup in Loulé, Portugal.

 Dooley was the champion in the male individual trampoline after taking out gold in 2010 during the Pan American Championships in Mexico.
 He also has won the gold in synchro at the 2008, 2010, and 2014 Pan American Championships.
-Additional, he has won the US national synchronized trampoline title a total of six times.
+Additionally, he has won the US national synchronized trampoline title a total of six times.

-Dooley is a four-time Olympian, serving as alternate in the 2008 Beijing and the 2012 London games and earning a spot to represent Team USA in 2016 in Rio where he finished 11th, which is the highest finish for a U.S. men’s trampolinist at the Olympics.
-He returned to the Olympics in 2020 as the coach of trampoline alternate, Charlotte Drury.
+Dooley served as alternate for the 2008 Beijing and 2012 London Olympic Games and earned a spot to represent Team USA at the 2016 Rio Olympics where he finished 11th, which is the highest finish for a U.S. men's trampolinist at the Olympics.
+In 2020, he was the coach of trampoline Olympic alternate, Charlotte Drury.